electron/electron/docs/tutorial/in-app-purchases.md

 ### Change the CFBundleIdentifier

-To test In App Purchase in developement with Electron you'll have to change the `CFBundleIdentifier` in `node_modules/electron/dist/Electron.app/Contents/Info.plist`.
+To test In-App Purchase in developement with Electron you'll have to change the `CFBundleIdentifier` in `node_modules/electron/dist/Electron.app/Contents/Info.plist`.
 You have to replace `com.github.electron` by the budle identifier of the application you created with iTunes Connect.

 ```
 <key>CFBundleIdentifier</key>